10 customer engagement strategies to nurture fruitful relationships with your customers

 Don’t forget that a visually appealing presence on social media platforms like Instagram is crucial.
 For that, you can use tools like Wepik to customize Instagram stories for free and ensure your brand stands out.

 There’s a second strategy: offer a few channels of communication yourself.

 When a person lands on the Dashly website, we engage them with a triggered message in a live chat.
 After that, they have four options: use the website widget or move to Facebook, Instagram, or WhatsApp.

 Here’s what it looks like 👇

-Sign up to Dashly to set up omnichannel customer engagement for your business.
+Sign up for Dashly to set up omnichannel customer engagement strategies for your business.

 Pro tip: if you want to enhance engagement with help of customer engagement platforms, choose one that allows integrations with socials and messengers.
 This will give you access to a wider audience.

 Taking the first step in communication is crucial.
 But keeping in touch is even more important.
 Luckily, there’s a wide range of strategies to keep your engagement consistent.
 Pick the one you like more, or combine them (we opt for the second option.)

 If your product gets regular updates, share them via email campaigns.
 If you have a blog, here’s another great reason to jump into a customer inbox — share your digest of new materials.